The Right Bite Sleep and TMJ Pain Care

 • Stress and anxiety are caused while the procedure takes place triggering TMJ symptoms in weak individuals.

-• Timing and coincidence are also a possibility while jaw pain after root canal cannot be related to TMJ symptoms.
+• Timing and coincidence are also a possibility while pain after root canal in Jaw cannot be related to TMJ symptoms.

 pain after a root canal treatment